africanmoose/digitalgarden/src/site/notes/0x - System/Think for Yourself- Restoring Common Sense in an Age of Experts and Artificial Intelligence - Vikram Mansharamani.md

 ### Details
 - Specialist vs generalist?
 See the parable of the [[1x - References/11.03 - References - Ideas/The fox knows many things the hedgehog only one thing\|The fox knows many things the hedgehog only one thing]]
+- Trying to make a choice?
+Beware of [[1x - References/11.03 - References - Ideas/Analysis Paralysis\|Analysis Paralysis]]

 ### References
 -